metabase/metabase/docs/operations-guide/environment-variables.md

 Session expiration, defined in minutes (default is 2 weeks), which will log out users after the defined period and require re-authentication.

 Note: This setting is not an idle/inactivity timeout.
 If you set this to 15 minutes, your users have to login (or re-authenticate) again every 15 minutes.
+Use [MB_SESSION_TIMEOUT](#mb_session_timeout) to control timeout based on inactivity.

 Use [MB_SESSION_COOKIES](#mb_session_cookies) to also expire sessions, when browser is closed.